onyx-platform/onyx/README.md

-Onyx 0.10.0 uses the Asynchronous Barrier Snapshotting method described in [Lightweight Asynchronous Snapshots for Distributed Dataflows, Carbone et al.](http://arxiv.org/abs/1506.08603) to ensure fault tolerance and exactly once processing of data (not exactly once side effects!).
+Onyx 0.10.0 uses the Asynchronous Barrier Snapshotting method described in [Lightweight Asynchronous Snapshots for Distributed Dataflows, Carbone et al.](http://arxiv.org/abs/1506.08603), and [Distributed Snapshots: Determining Global States of Distributed Systems, Chandy, Lamport](http://research.microsoft.com/en-us/um/people/lamport/pubs/chandy.pdf) to ensure fault tolerance and exactly once processing of data (not exactly once side effects!).

 Every job is assigned a coordinator peer, that notifies input peers of when they should inject a barrier into their datastream (generally every n seconds).